 Look for red objects when climbing

-In moments of chaos (and there will be a few), look for red ledges and climbing surfaces and keep moving.
+Just remember that, in this game, you can look for surfaces that are red to climb onto to stay safe and keep moving to a new setting when everything else is crumbling around you.
 That maglev train is not going to wait for you to find the next handhold before falling apart under imperial blaster fire.

 - The best video games based on movies